Author

+Some works are considered to be author-less, or are anonymously or secretly authored.
+The monkey selfie copyright dispute in the 2010s was a notable dispute of authorship involving photographs taken by Celebes crested macaques using equipment belonging to a nature photographer.
+The photographer asserted authorship of the photographs, which the United States Copyright Office denied, stating: "To qualify as a work of 'authorship' a work must be created by a human being."
+The development of generative artificial intelligence has led to discourse regarding authorship of the media it generates.

 Legal significance of authorship

 Holding the title of "author" over any "literary, dramatic, musical, artistic, [or] certain other intellectual works" gives rights to this person, the owner of the copyright, especially the exclusive right to engage in or authorize any production or distribution of their work.
 Any person or entity wishing to use intellectual property held under copyright must receive permission from the copyright holder to use this work, and often will be asked to pay for the use of copyrighted material.

 The copyrights on intellectual work expire after a certain time.
 It enters the public domain, where it can be used without limit.
 Copyright laws in many jurisdictions – mostly following the lead of the United States, in which the entertainment and publishing industries have very strong lobbying power – have been amended repeatedly since their inception, to extend the length of this fixed period where the work is exclusively controlled by the copyright holder.
 Technically, someone owns their work from the time it's created.
-A notable aspect of authorship emerges with copyright in that, in many jurisdictions, it can be passed down to another upon one's death.
+A notable aspect of authorship emerges with copyright in that, in many jurisdictions, it can be passed down to another, upon one's death.
 The person who inherits the copyright is not the author, but has access to the same legal benefits.

 Intellectual property laws are complex.
-Fiction work involves trademark law, likeness rights, fair use rights held by the public (including the right to parody or satirize), and many other interacting complications.
+Works of fiction involve trademark law, likeness rights, fair use rights held by the public (including the right to parody or satirize), and many other interacting complications.